ek-usc/Frailty_Project-Feasible_Torque_and_Force_Sets_Neuromechanics_GUI/README.md

-See LowerLimbForceCapacityGUI.png and stair_climbing_animation.gif for preview with current placeholder dataset.
+See figures folder for previews with Opensim dataset.

 tba